 Cooking on stove-top:

 - In a large heavy-bottom pot with a tight-fitting lid, melt the clarified butter, Add onion and saute until soft.
 Add ginger and all the spices ingredients and saute until fragrant.
 Add the fish and gently stir to mix, take care not to break the fish into pieces.
 Cook until they turn opaque and cooked through, about 2 minutes.
 Use a tong if you have one to gently remove the fish pieces from the pot and set aside

 - Sprinkle the rice on top and pour in the liquid and salt.
 Use the spatula to gently push the rice in to make sure it is covered by liquid.
 Cover the lid and let it cook for 5 minutes and then open and stir it to prevent the bottom from catching.
 Let it cook for the next 20 minutes.
 Then wait 10 minutes before uncovering the lid.
 Add the tomatoes, fresh cilantro and mint leaves on top.
 Cover it back to let the residual heat soften the tomatoes and herbs, about 5 minutes.
 Gently fluff to mix the rice and add the fish pieces back into the pot.
-Garnish with some fresh cilantro leaves.
+Garnish with more fresh cilantro leaves.
 Serve warm

 - If using instant pot and regular basmati rice instead of brown basmati rice, use 1 1/2 cups of water and 1 cup of coconut milk and pressure cook for 5 minutes and then wait 10 minutes before releasing pressure